Table of contents

 Then, they released a software update (in iOS 13.2 and macOS 10.15.1) enabling users to delete their Siri history and opt-out of the grading system if they would like to.

-How to opt-out of the Siri grading system
+How to opt out of the Siri grading system

-On iOS, you can opt-out of the Siri grading system by opening the Settings app, tapping Analytics & Improvements, and toggling off Improve Siri Dictation.
+On iOS, you can opt out of the Siri grading system by opening the Settings app, tapping Analytics & Improvements, and toggling off Improve Siri Dictation.

 How to stop Siri from listening to me

-If you’re concerned that your phone is listening to you, it’s very easy to prevent Siri recording you.
+If you’re concerned that your phone is listening to you, it’s very easy to prevent Siri from recording you.

 How to disable Siri on Mac

-To disable Siri on a Mac:
+How to disable Siri on a Mac computer:

 How to disable Siri on iPhone or iPad